dydymos/cryoENsemble/README.md

-# cryoBioEN
+# cryoENsemble
-Addition to the BioEN, which allows to incorporate cryoEM data into reweighting
+Addition to the BioEn, which allows the incorporation of cryo-EM data into the reweighting process.